How to Run Stable Diffusion Locally (NSFW)

 Architecture: Windows + NVIDIA + Python 3.10 + Git · VRAM: GPU-dependent · Best for: Smooth tutorial path before you touch models

-Clone repo → run webui batch → wait for first-run downloads.
+Open on Civitai →Clone repo → run webui batch → wait for first-run downloads.

 Architecture: WebUI fork · VRAM: 6-12 GB+ typical (depends on model and res) · Best for: First local install with a normal UI

-Wrong folder = invisible model — follow Civitai’s file guide.
+Open on Civitai →Wrong folder = invisible model - follow Civitai’s file guide.

 Architecture: Filesystem layout · VRAM: N/A · Best for: Checkpoints vs LoRA vs VAE hygiene

-Start conservative — prove stability, then expand.
+Open on Civitai →Start conservative - prove stability, then expand.

 Architecture: SD 1.5 / SDXL / Flux-class (later) · VRAM: Resolution × model size · Best for: Smoke test before NSFW downloads

-View on CivitAI →Why This Matters
+Open on Civitai →Why This Matters

 SD means Stable Diffusion.
 VRAM is your GPU’s fast memory - it’s the usual bottleneck for image size and model size.
 CUDA is NVIDIA’s GPU compute stack; most beginner guides assume an NVIDIA card because the install path is smoothest.
 This page walks you from zero to a first local image, with adult-capable workflows in mind - you’re responsible for lawful use.